Skip Navigation

 Keywords: Academic achievement, Advocacy, After school programs, Learning, Participation, Physical activity, Resources for professionals, School age children, School health, Schools, Students

 Oral Health Nursing Education and Practice.
 2019.
-The OHNEP undergraduate interprofessional oral health faculty tool kit: Resources & stragies for oral health integration.
+The OHNEP undergraduate interprofessional oral health faculty tool kit: Resources & strategies for oral health integration.
 New York, NY: Oral Health Nursing Education and Practice, 30 pp.

 Annotation: This toolkit for undergraduate faculty provides curricula templates and resources that can be used when integrating oral health into an undergraduate nursing program.
 Topics include microbiology, anatomy and physiology, pathophysiology, research methods, pharmacology, health assessment and promotion, fundamentals, nursing care of adults and older adults, nursing care of children, maternity and women’s health, community, psychiatric-mental health, leadership in nursing, and professional nursing.
 Smiles for Life: A National Oral Health Curriculum is integrated throughout the toolkit.